amsterdam-scala/akka-http-with-scalajs-example/README.md

-# Akka-http REST Web App with react, bootstrap as sbt-web-scalajs project.
+# Akka-http RESTless Web App with react, bootstrap as sbt-web-scalajs project.

 This is a simple example application showing how you can integrate an Akka HTTP project with a Scala.js project.